ng-mocks/ng-mocks.github.io/how-to-test-a-route.md

 Testing a route means that we want to assert that a specific page renders a specific component.

-With `ngMocks` you can be confident, that a route exists and all its dependencies are present in the related module, otherwise tests will fail.
+With `ng-mocks` you can be confident, that a route exists and all its dependencies are present in the related module, otherwise tests will fail.

 However, to test that, we need to configure `TestBed` a bit differently: it is fine to mock all components and declarations,